guanhuankang/ShadowDetection2021/readme.md

-If you want to train our model, please refer to other/train_script.rar for details.
+If you want to train our model, please refer to other/train_script.rar for details (todo: make it better for revision).